FSa-git/Sardinien.com/README.md

 ## Summary

 Sardinia.com is a free invented website about the Italian Island, Sardinia.
-It should inspirate the client on organizing a holiday in Sardinia.
-Moreover, the client get to know some facts about the specific locations and more on..
+It should inspire the client to organize a holiday in Sardinia.
+Moreover, the client gets to know some facts about the specific locations and more on..

 > **Warning**
 > This is work in progress.
 I'm building this for a Webdev-project.
 You can follow the progress!  🙌🏻